 - The past campaigns

-If you have decided that your company needs rebranding, then you should be aware of how others have navigated their journey.
+If you have decided on re branding company, then you should also be aware of how others have navigated their journey.

-In this article, we focus on well known brands that decided to rebrand and the unexpected outcomes as a result.
+In this article, we focus on well-known brands that decided to rebrand and showed us what bad branding with unexpected outcomes feels like.

-35 rebranding fails and what we can learn from the mistakes of others.
+35 bad branding examples and what we can learn from others’ mistakes

 Tropicana Branding Mistake

-Orange juice has had an interesting ride through the years a classic steeple of the American and later global beverage landscape
+Orange juice has had an interesting ride through the years.

-The beverage company, Tropicana, decided in 2009 to rebrand all elements of their well known product and packaging at once.
+Back in 2009, the beverage company, Tropicana, decided to try rebranding all elements of their well-known product and packaging at once.
+Tropicana went for:

 - Simpler Packaging